MSFEALabsRobotics/AMR-F2025/Topic2/7-TwistGazebo.md

 ---

-✅ With these commands, you can test your robot directly from Gazebo without using ROS 2.
+✅ With these commands, you can list topics, view their data, and drive your robot directly from Gazebo without using ROS 2.